ZenyaIse/Cities-Skylines-Extended-Game-Options/README.md

 The right position (100%) sets the same depletion rate as in the unmodded game.

 If you have compatibility issues set the sliders to 100%.
 It completely disables this option.

-### Why this mod was created?
-Some mods, which I often use, are so small that it is simpler to add a couple of lines in the code rather than subscribe.
-Sometimes I also wish different behaviour or more flexible settings.

-After my collection of options had grown big enough, I decided to combine them into a separate mod.
-That's why this mod was created.